Presenting work according to standards

 Cégep Policy

-Excerpt from the Institutional Policy for the Evaluation of Learning (PIEA) of the Cégep de la Gaspésie et des Îles, May 2009, pages 12 and 13:
+Excerpt from the Institutional Policy on the Evaluation of Student Achievement (IPESA) of the Cégep de la Gaspésie et des Îles, December 2024, pages 14 and 15:

 2.12 FRAUD AND PLAGIARISM

-2.12.3 Any recurrence of fraud or plagiarism on the part of the student will result in a grade of “0” for the course concerned.
+2.12.3 Any fraud, attempted fraud or involvement in fraud or cheating will result in a mark of 0 for the test or assignment concerned.

-To find information for research, you need to consult several types of documents written by authors.
-This information belongs to them and, in order to use it, it must therefore be indicated in the works.
-This is a basic rule in any research work since one must always respect intellectual property and copyright law.
-It is necessary to indicate where all the information comes from, regardless of the type of medium on which it was found (Internet, book, magazine, images, video, etc.).
-Failure to comply with this rule constitutes a form of plagiarism.
-To avoid this, it is therefore necessary to indicate the sources, i.e. to specify where the information used when writing a work comes from.
-In addition to giving credit to those who wrote this information, it also allows the reader to consult the source that was used to do the work.
-It also adds value to the work since it shows that you have learned about the subject.
+To find information to do research, you have to consult several types of documents written by authors.
+This information belongs to them and, to use it, you have to indicate it in the work.
+This is a basic rule in any research work since you must always respect intellectual property and copyright law.
+You have to indicate where all the information comes from, regardless of the type of medium on which it was found (Internet, book, magazine, images, video, etc.).
+Not respecting this rule constitutes a form of plagiarism.
+To avoid it, you have to indicate the sources, that is, specify where the information used when writing a work comes from.
+In addition to giving credit to those who wrote this information, this also allows the reader to consult the source that was used to do the work.
+This also adds value to the work since it shows that you have researched the subject.

-The source of all the information used to do a job should therefore be clearly identified.
-There are different methods to do this.
-The APA (American Psychological Association) method is the one recommended for CEGEPs.
-However, some teachers may ask to use another method such as the footnote method, also known as the traditional method.
+The source of all information used to complete an assignment should therefore be identified.
+There are different methods for doing this.
+The APA (American Psychological Association) method is the one recommended in Cégep.
+However, some teachers may ask to use another method such as the footnote method, also called the traditional method.

 Indicate your sources with the APA (American Psychological Association) method